MyZenKey/shortener/README.md

 must be encrypted at the sender and decrypted at the receiver.

 ## Submit
-In order to submit your work you need to check the challenge in your a branch you created.
+In order to submit your work you need to check the challenge in to a branch you created.
 If you have any issues please reach out to the person that sent you the challenge.